cooperative-computing-lab/cctools/doc/manuals/install/index.md

 to **parrot** not normally included in the **conda** installation, such as CVMFS, or iRODS.

+## Install from Binary Tarball

+Binary packages are available for several operating systems.
+Please follow the instructions [here](from-source.md#install-from-binary-tarball).

 ## Testing Your Installation

 You can test that the python and perl modules are available with: